-After obtaining the patient’s consent and having educated the patient about the expected effects and adverse effects of the medications, a drug suggested for the anxiety disorder can be chosen (Table 1).
+After obtaining the patient’s consent and having educated the patient about the expected effects and adverse effects of the medications, a drug suggested for the anxiety disorder can be chosen (Table.
+First-line medication for specific anxiety…).
 It is also necessary to make sure that there are no contraindications for use with any other medications that the patient is taking.

 In addition to above, prazosin is now well established as a first-line agent for treatment of PTSD.
 Prazosin reduces nightmares, hyperarousal, and sleep disturbances.
 It improves total sleep time and sleep quality.Evidence 3Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the risk of bias and indirectness (short-term trials with indirect end points).
 Singh B, Hughes AJ, Mehta G, Erwin PJ, Parsaik AK.
 Efficacy of Prazosin in Posttraumatic Stress Disorder: A Systematic Review and Meta-Analysis.
 Prim Care Companion CNS Disord.
 2016 Jul 28;18(4). doi: 10.4088/PCC.16r01943.
 Review.
 PubMed PMID: 27828694.
 Taylor FB, Martin P, Thompson C, et al. Prazosin effects on objective sleep measures and clinical symptoms in civilian trauma posttraumatic stress disorder: a placebo-controlled study.
 Biol Psychiatry.
 2008 Mar 15;63(6):629-32.
 Epub 2007 Sep 14.
 PubMed PMID: 17868655; PubMed Central PMCID: PMC2350188.